isomerpages/mccy-ncov/pages/share-content.md

 * To educate children, **A New Virus Has Arrived!** eBook is now available, [here](https://info.etonhouse.com.sg/a-new-virus-has-arrived-ebook).
 * To find out what we can do as individuals, [here](/five-calls/) are our five calls to action.
 * Spacewalk show us all how to fight this Phunky Disease, [here](https://www.youtube.com/watch?v=ueS9Q5KjQdQ).
-* In the song 'Braver, Together', songwriter and local musicians cheer Singaporeans on through trying times.
+* In the song 'Braver, Together', songwriter Xiao Han and local musicians cheer Singaporeans on through trying times.
 Watch the music video in [English](https://www.facebook.com/TSMCollegeSG/videos/814750172371019/) or in [Mandarin](https://www.facebook.com/TSMCollegeSG/videos/2648069568646073/).